 After removing stubborn fat cells, they cannot return or “grow back.”
 However, you can still gain weight and fat in untreated areas.
 A majority of patients will see about 90 percent of the outcome they desired within three months of the surgery.
 It may take up to six months for your treated area(s) to completely heal.
 After healing is complete, you can have long-lasting results as long as you maintain a healthy weight.
 Recent survey results indicate more than 90 percent of liposuction patients are satisfied with the results achieved.

 Many women and men have found that liposuction surgery has improved their appearance, their outlook, their self-esteem, and their quality of life.
-If you’re looking into permanently removing unwanted fat with liposuction Chicago plastic surgeon, Dr. Pedersen can answer all of your questions or any concerns you may have during a consultation.
+If you’re looking into permanently removing unwanted fat with liposuction Cleveland area plastic surgeon, Dr. Pedersen can answer all of your questions or any concerns you may have during a consultation.
 Schedule one today!

 Is liposuction painful?